Pesoen/LunchTimer/README.md

 the program will stay on top. and you can minimize it, i am working on a tray icon, instead of taskbar icon.

 it has some settings, use right click to see what it can do.

+unable to create an installer for it, error with my program, but the exe should work fine.